home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Reach Mend Cast

-Due to the fact that you are now faced with an uneven current speed (fast and slow flowing sections) you need to ensure that your fly (especially a dry fly) does not get dragged away quickly from the slower section of the current (if that is your target area) when your fly line lands on the faster flowing section.
-So to prevent this happening you need to throw an upstream mend into your fly line at the exact position on the water where the current is fastest (rather like a "v" on it's side > or this < ) this will hold your fly in the taking zone for much longer inviting a fish to take.
+Imagine you are faced with an uneven current speed, e.g. intermittent fast and slow flowing sections in front of you (in this scenario the river is flowing right to left).
+You will need to ensure that your fly (especially a dry fly) does not get dragged away too quickly from the slower flowing section of the current, or pocket (where the fish may be) when your fly line lands on the faster flowing section.
+So to prevent this happening you need to throw an upstream mend into your fly line at the exact position on the water where the current is fastest (rather like a "v" on it's side, i.e. this > or this < ) this will hold your fly in the taking zone for much longer inviting a fish to take.

 Timing the Ariel Mend